sonmarcho/sonmarcho.github.io/5-passions.md

 quantifiers: whenever you quantify an object ("one cat", "two cats", etc.) you have to use a quantifier between the number and the quantified object.
 For instance, "one" is 一 / yi, and "cat" is 猫 / mao.
-One wouldn't simply say 一猫 / yi mao / "one cat": there misses a quantifier.
+One wouldn't simply say 一猫 / yi mao / "one cat": a quantifier is missing.
 Generally speaking, it is possible to use 个 / ge:

 <blockquote style="font-style: normal">